-- (1) The Minister must make regulations prescribing- - (a) the manner, form and circumstances in which allegations and disciplinary and criminal charges of financial misconduct must be reported to the National Treasury and the Auditor-General, including- - (i) particulars of the alleged financial misconduct; and - (ii) the steps taken in connection with such financial misconduct; - (b) matters relating to the investigation of allegations of financial misconduct; - (c) the circumstances in which the National Treasury may direct that disciplinary steps be taken or criminal charges be laid against a person for financial misconduct; - (d) the circumstances in which a disciplinary board which hears a charge of financial misconduct must include a person whose name appears on a list of persons with expertise in state finances or public accounting compiled by the National Treasury; - (e) the circumstances in which the findings of a disciplinary board and any sanctions imposed by the board must be reported to the National Treasury, and the Auditor-General; and - (f) any other matters to the extent necessary to facilitate the object of this Chapter. - (2) A regulation in terms of subsection (1) may- - (a) differentiate between different categories of- - (i) accounting officers; - (ii) accounting authorities; - (iii) officials; and - (iv) institutions to which this Act applies; and - (b) be limited in its application to a particular category of accounting officers, accounting authorities, officials or institutions only.
+- (b) matters relating to the investigation of allegations of financial misconduct; - (c) the circumstances in which the National Treasury or a provincial treasury may direct that disciplinary steps be taken or criminal charges be laid against a person for financial misconduct: - [paragraph (c) substituted by section 43(b) of Act 29 of 1999] - (d) the circumstances in which a disciplinary board which hears a charge of financial misconduct must include a person whose name appears on a list of persons with expertise in state finances or public accounting compiled by the National Treasury; - the circumstances in which the findings of a disciplinary board and any sanctions imposed by the board must be reported to the National Treasury, the relevant provincial treasury and the Auditor-General; and - [paragraph (e) substituted by section 43(c) of Act 29 of 1999] - (f) any other matters to the extent necessary to facilitate the object of this Chapter.

+- (2) A regulation in terms of subsection (1) may- - (a) differentiate between different categories of- - (i) accounting officers; - (ii) accounting authorities; - (iii) officials; and - (iv) institutions to which this Act applies; and - (b) be limited in its application to a particular category of accounting officers, accounting authorities, officials or institutions only.